Employer Services – Internships Overview

 How do I recruit an intern from Cal?

-In addition to attending fairs and other events offered through the Career Center, employers should post their opportunities in Handshake, our premiere platform for communicating with students about their careers.
+In addition to attending fairs and other events offered through tBerkeley Career Engagement, employers should post their opportunities in Handshake, our platform for communicating with students about their careers.